 -

-Transfer the hot egg mixture into a blender and add cream of coconut, sweetened condensed milk, half & half, vanilla extract ground cinnamon, ground nutmeg, pinch of cloves and rum.
+Transfer the hot egg mixture into a blender and add cream of coconut, sweetened condensed milk, half & half, vanilla paste/extract, ground cinnamon, ground nutmeg, pinch of cloves (optional) and rum.
 Blend for about 30 seconds or until all ingredients are well blended.

 Note: If you have a small blender, blend all above except the half & half and rum.
 You want to make sure the thicker ingredients blend well with the spices.
 You can add the half and half and rum in the next step.